|Plaza de Espana was built as the Pabellon de Andalucia for Expo 29.|

 Expo 29 Tours

-You can take a bus tour of all the pavilions (with Sevirama, called La Sevilla Romantica), which takes you through the park and along Avenida de las Palmeras, parallel to the river, where many of the private villas built for the Expo are, as well as more country pavilions:, Mexico Argentina, Guatemala, Brazil, Morocco, Columbia, Cuba.
+You can take a bus tour of all the pavilions (with Sevirama, called La Sevilla Romantica), which takes you through the park and along Avenida de las Palmeras, parallel to the river, where many of the private villas built for the Expo are, as well as more country pavilions: Mexico, Argentina, Guatemala, Brazil, Morocco, Columbia and Cuba.
 Note that this bus tour doesn't include Chile, Peru or Uruguay, so visit those ones on foot.